Being and Representation Revisited

 In my youth, I was exposed first to views from the “humanist” side, and accepted them.
 Then I became aware of the “structuralist” alternative, and for a while became its zealous partisan.

 In the Odyssey, Odysseus had to navigate between the twin hazards of Scylla and Charybdis.
-Since the millenium, I have emphasized a sort of middle way between “humanism” and “structuralism” — inspired especially by Aristotle and Brandom, and now with added support from Ricoeur.
+Since the millenium, I have emphasized a sort of middle way between “humanism” and “structuralism” — inspired especially by Aristotle and Robert Brandom, and more recently also by Paul Ricoeur.

 Now I want to say, there is no Subject with a capital “S”, but I am highly interested in the details of subjectivity.
 There is no unconditional free will (and I even doubt the existence of a separate faculty of “will” distinct from reason and desire), but I am highly interested in voluntary action as discussed, e.g., by Aristotle and Ricoeur.
 I prefer to sharply distinguish apparently immediate “consciousness” from other-oriented, mediate, reflexive “self-consciousness”, putting most of the philosophical weight on the latter.